ikhlasdansantai/ikhlasdansantai/README.md

 <h1 align="center">hey there 👋</h1>

 ### 💫 About Me:
 Hello, my name is Ikhsan.
 I have a deep and passionate interest in Software Development, with a specific focus on web development.
 Over the years, I have honed my skills in various web technologies and frameworks.
-Currently, I am diligently working to further advance my career as a Fullstack web developer, aiming to contribute innovative solutions and bring value to the projects I work on.
+Currently, I am diligently working to further advance my career as a Fullstack developer, aiming to contribute innovative solutions and bring value to the projects I work on.
 <!-- OLD :) Hello i'm Ikhsan, I have an interest in Software Development, especially in web development, i'm currently trying to make a career as a Fullstack web developesr -->

 ## 🌐 Socials: